Saturday, January 9, 2010

 A couple of things.
 First, can we follow the “natural” path this story will take?
 Little girl hands her mother the can and…?
 “Where did you get that?”
 Little girl shrugs.
 “I asked you a question young lady, where did you get this can!?”
 Little girl, feeling like an ambushed little mouse, “I don’t knooooow!
 It rolled into my lap while I was watching tv!”
 Mother amps it up, “DID YOU TAKE THIS CAN FROM THE STORE?
 I WANT TO KNOW RIGHT NOW!”
 Child begins to bawl.
 And…scene.

 Secondly, you let your slightly pre-toddler daughter eat Chef Boyardee EVERY DAY?
 That shit will kill you, don’t you know?
-Might as well put ketchup on styrofoam.
+Might as well put ketchup on Styrofoam.

 Third and lastly, what is the message, here?
 You’ve made the poor kid eat the damn can for, apparently most of that week.
 Heaven forbid the kid’s mother wants to give her something different for dinner.
 No, no. Yield to your child.
 Feed them canned noodles.
 Continue to do so until scurvy and rickets set in.
 Because frankly, the Chef already owns your kid, and now the Chef owns you.
 Thankyougoodnight.